LRNWebComponents/ontology/README.md

 * 0 hierarchy connotation in tags (for example: lrn-assignment not lrn-instruction-assignment)
 * Stick to stock webcomponents capabilities as much as possible when creating design components

 # Guiding Questions
-* How are we improving learning?
+* How are we improving potential learning outcomes for learners?
 * How are we making faculty lives easier?
-* How are we making instructional design lives easier?
+* How are we making instructional designers' lives easier?
+* Are we improving design, context, clarity, and accessibility of our resources with this decision?

 # Who LRN is for
 **Students** who want a cohesive visual experience across solutions